runlevel5/ruby-journal-source/source/_posts/2013-03-16-how-to-setup-rails-app-with-puma-and-nginx.markdown

 }
 ```

-then you can restart your nginx server:
+then you can restart your NGINX server:

 ```
 sudo /etc/init.id/nginx restart